-- Library Support Assistants support students with accessing library materials.
+- Library Support Assistants to support you with accessing library materials.

-- Practical Support Assistants provide practical support which can include mobility support around campus and assignment support.
+- Practical Support Assistants to provide mobility support around campus and assignment support.

-- Laboratory/Workshop support workers provide individual support in specialist laboratory settings to ensure the student is able to perform experiments safely to the best of their abilities.
+- Lab/workshop support workers to provide individual support in specialist laboratory settings to ensure you’re able to perform experiments safely and to the best of your abilities.

-- Examination Support Workers can act as a scribe, reader or exam prompt.
+- Exam Support Workers to act as a scribe, reader or exam prompt.

-- Notetakers attend and take notes in students taught sessions so that they have an accurate record of what has been covered.
+- Notetakers to attend and take notes in your taught sessions so you have an accurate record of what’s been covered.

-- Specialist Mentors provide support in one-to-one sessions with students, providing assistance in developing organisational skills, managing workload and maintaining focus on academic progress.
+- Specialist Mentors to provide support in one-to-one sessions, providing assistance in developing your organisational skills, managing your workload and maintaining focus on your academic progress.

-- Specialist Study Skills Tutors aim to increase a student’s competence in learning independently, through developing the skills needed to cope with study difficulties.
+- Specialist Study Skills Tutors to increase your competence in learning independently and help you develop skills to cope with study difficulties.

-- Sign Language Interpreters provide BSL interpreting of lectures, seminars, practical sessions etc
+- Sign Language Interpreters to provide British Sign Language (BSL) interpretation of lectures, seminars, practical sessions etc.